 a summer at Emory University taking a business course focused on networking and communication and he has applied those

 skills eloquently for Fillet for Friends.

 pickups of fish that are being donated by the community.
-Colin has also attended all of the tournaments with Fillet

 Ben Mores joined Fillet for Friends in 2015.
 He attended UCLA Summer Art Institute for Photography which helped him learn